Aaron-Lathrop/code-djinn/README.md

 ];
 const djinn = require("code-djinn");
 const builder = djinn();
+// Destructuring can be used here, but it will hide intelisense.
+If this
+// doesn't matter to you then destructuring can be used instead.
-const { buildFile, buildNewFiles, buildDirectoryModuleExports } = builder;
+//const { buildFile, buildNewFiles, buildDirectoryModuleExports } = builder;

 builder.build({
 	contexts: buildContexts, // context used to generate templates